shreyaguda/ML_Project/README.md

 ssh burst
 tmux ls
-to creat new session "tmux new -s [name]"

-to open the tmux session: "tmux a -t [name]"

-to kill a session on tmux:
-control b d to get out of a tmux tmux kill-session -t [name]
+to creat new session "tmux new -s [name]" to open the tmux session: "tmux a -t [name]" to kill a session on tmux: control b d to get out of a tmux tmux kill-session -t [name]

+## How to run a job
+login to greene
+ssh burst
+make sure you are in /scratch/[netid] (or whatever the path to the code file you are running is) sbatch gpu_job.slurm squeue -u [userid]
+## Do this in BURST, NOT bash!!!